Scalar resonance in graviton-graviton scattering at high-energies: the graviball: The graviball

 Let us discuss the pole positions in $J=0$.
 The PWA $T^{(0)}_{II}(s)$ has a resonance pole in the second RS at $s_P$, whose position satisfies the secular equation,

 where $ x=s_P/\Lambda^2$, and

 is the ratio between the fundamental and unitarity cutoffs.
 For $\omega=1$,

 We call this resonance the {\it graviball}.
-Let us stress that the real part of $s_P$ is much smaller than its imaginary part, so that the resonance effects would peak at values of $s$ much lower than $ \Lambda^2$.
+Let us stress that the real part of $s_P$ is significantly smaller than its imaginary part, so that the resonance effects would peak at values of $s$ substantially lower than $ \Lambda^2$.

-This is shown in Fig.~\ref{fig.170725.1} where we plot the modulus squared of the Omn\`es function $1/D^{(0)}(s)=T^{(0)}(s)/V^{(0)}(s)$, which drives the final- and initial-state interactions in the corresponding graviton-graviton PWA ~\cite{oller.book}.
+This is shown in Fig.~\ref{fig.170725.1} where we plot with the solid line the modulus squared of the Omn\`es function $1/D^{(0)}(s)=T^{(0)}(s)/V^{(0)}(s)$, which drives the final- and initial-state interactions in the corresponding graviton-graviton PWA ~\cite{oller.book}.
 For instance, one could think of a situation where multiple gravitons are produced by an energetic source so that a pair of gravitons with quantum numbers $(J, \lm^{(\prime)}_{1-2})$ rescatters with some energy distribution.
 This is also the function that controls the exchange of graviton-graviton states with such quantum numbers between initial and final states, or from external sources that couple to this system.
 We clearly observe a resonant shape with an $s$ dependence dominated by the pole $s_P$ in the complex-$s$ plane, Eq.~\eqref{eq:grav.pole.app}.
+It is worth stressing that a figure similar to Fig.~\ref{fig.170725.1} \cite{Oller:2004xm} enabled the direct observation of the $\sigma$ resonance in the two-pion event distributions in the decay $D^+\to \pi^+\pi^+\pi^-$ \cite{Aitala:2000xu}, and in other heavy-meson decays, prompting the PDG to establish the $\sigma$ as the lightest resonance in QCD.
-We also compare $1/|D^{(0)}(s)|^2$ in the lower-energy region to its perturbative expansion up to linear terms in $s$, which completely fails in providing the right resonant shape even for $s\gtrsim 0.1\Lambda^2$.

-Given the fact that, as $J$ increases, the corresponding pole positions move further apart from the physical $s$ axis than the discussed pole for $J=0$~\cite{graviballlong}, we only focus on the latter in this work.
+We also compare $1/|D^{(0)}(s)|^2$ in the lower-energy region of Fig.~\ref{fig.170725.1} with its perturbative expansion (dashed line) up to linear terms in $s$, which completely fails in providing the right resonant shape even for $s\gtrsim 0.1\Lambda^2$.
+As $J$ increases, the poles move deeper into the complex-$s$ plane \cite{graviballlong} with $|s_P|/\Lambda^2$ much larger than 1, so that we only focus on $J=0$ here.
+The results shown at Fig.~\ref{fig.170725.1} and the aforementioned physical effects connected to the Omn\`es function already hing towards possible phenomenological implications of the \emph{graviball}.
+We briefly discuss some salient ones in Sec.~\ref{sec:outlook}, and leave a more detailed analysis for future work.

+An interesting application of the knowledge of the function $D(s)$ is the calculation of the probability of decay of the graviball into two gravitons as a function of time $t$.
+This can be expressed by the amplitude $A(t)$, that gives the probability of existence of the graviball after a time $t$ since it was created ($A(0)=1$) and is obtained by making use of basic quantum-mechanical principles of $S$-matrix theory~\cite{Goldberger:1964}: